tbondwilkinson/dom-parts/browser_bookkeeping.md

 For each node there should be a few extra fields:

 1. A link to a `NodePart`, if any.
+This is used to locate `Part` objects when a `PartRoot` needs to update its parts.
 2. A `previousSibling` link to a `ChildNodePart`.
 This is the `Node` that begins, but is not included in, a `ChildNodePart` range.
+This is used to locate `Part` objects and to determine whether two `ChildNodePart` ranges overlap.
 3. A `nextSibling` link to a `ChildNodePart`.
 This is the `Node` that ends, but is not included in, a `ChildNodePart` range.
+This is used to locate `Part` objects and to determine whether two `ChildNodePart` ranges overlap.
 4. A `root` link to a `ChildNodePart`.
 This is the siblings in between `previousSibling` and `nextSibling` `Node` that are not in between some other `previousSibling` and `nextSibling` nodes.
 This is useful to locate the `PartRoot` of a node, when iterating up through the DOM.
 Otherwise a new `Node` may not locate the `ChildNodePart` that it belongs to.
+It is only present on the top-level siblings of a `ChildNodePart`.
 5. A link to a `DocumentPart` for a `Document` or `DocumentFragment`.

+## getParts()

+`getParts()` is a cached DOM-order list of parts that can be marked as dirty whenever a node is inserted with a `Part` object whose relative location in its `PartRoot` parent is unknown.
+The easiest algorithm to order `Part` objects is to do a DOM traversal, but it's possible instead to start with `Part` objects and do parent walks to adjacent children, which significantly reduces the amount of nodes that need to be walked - only parents of `Part` objects and siblings.

+## `.partRoot`

+`.partRoot` is a dynamic parent walk to locate the parent `PartRoot`.
+It's expected that most operations will do child part walks rather than parent walks.
+To search for a parent `PartRoot`, walk the nodes looking for either a `root` link to a `ChildNodePart` or a `DocumentPart`.

+## Validity checking `ChildNodePart`

+`ChildNodePart` objects have various validity requirements:

+1. `previousSibling` and `nextSibling` are connected nodes.
+2. `previousSibling` and `nextSibling` have the same parent node.
+3. `previousSibling` precedes `nextSibling`.
+4. The `ChildNodePart` does not intersect with any other `ChildNodePart` range.

+Given a set of `ChildNodePart` objects, it's possible to do validity checking by doing constant time checks for #1 and #2, and then iterating over all nodes between `previousSibling` and `nextSibling` to both checks for contiguousness and non-overlapping.
+The links for `previousSibling` and `nextSibling` can be used to locate if two `ChildNodePart` ranges overlap.
+If two `ChildNodePart` ranges overlap, both are invalid.

+The process of checking validity and updating nodes is as follows:

+1. Take all `ChildNodePart` objects and check them for connectedness and parent equivalence.
+If either check is invalid, mark the `ChildNodePart` as invalid.
+2. For all `ChildNodePart` objects that remain, separate them into lists by parent.
+For each parent, iterate over all children.
+It's possible as an optimization to only iterate over `ChildNodePart` ranges by starting with some `previousSibling` and iterating forward, repeatedly until all `ChildNodePart` objects have been found.
+If a `previousSibling` or `nextSibling` link is found for a `ChildNodePart` that was not originally in the set of `ChildNodePart` objects, add it in and do validity checking for it.
+3. For any `root` marked nodes, remove the `root` field, as these will be re-added at the end.
+4. If any `ChildNodePart` ends prematurely (before a child `ChildNodePart` ends), this and all open `ChildNodePart` objects are also invalid.
+5. If a `ChildNodePart` `nextSibling` is found before its `previousSibling`, it is invalid.
+6. If the iteration reaches the end of the children list and some `ChildNodePart` is still open, it is invalid.
+7. For all invalid `ChildNodePart` objects with children, remove all children and mark the parent `PartRoot` part list as dirty, as it may now own the child parts of this now invalid `ChildNodePart`.
+8. For all valid `ChildNodePart` objects, walk the adjacent siblings adding back in the `root` field.
+9. For any newly valid `ChildNodePart` objects, mark the part list as dirty.

+In all, this visits every child of a parent with some `ChildNodePart` twice - once for validity, and once for the `root` field.

 ## DOM Mutations